yogeshwar607/shreemoryacabs/greenevcabs-project.md

 - ✅ Verification checklist
 - ✅ Troubleshooting guide

-Use this with Claude CLI to generate the entire GreenEVCabs project automatically!
+Use this with Claude CLI to generate the entire Shree Morya Cabs project automatically!